SpinnerX/TrialProjects/Intel_Sys.trial_project/README.md

 - Using Dijkstra's Algorithm, for the maze solver
 - Simulating how to demonstrate how Dijkstra's work when given a different ending points, simulating how this can work in various environments

-## Features
+## UI Features
+### Mouse Clicks

-`Right-click` - To stop from tracking thhe mouse to leave the algorithm in place `Left-click`  - To start the algorithm and drag your mouse to see the different possibilities this algorithm may use `Middle-click` - To clear the maze, and re-generate a new maze.
+`Right-click` - To stop from tracking thhe mouse to leave the algorithm in place \
+`Left-click`  - To start the algorithm and drag your mouse to see the different possibilities this algorithm may use \
+`Middle-click` - To clear the maze, and re-generate a new maze. \
 `Click Escape` - To exit the window

+### Buttons
-`Generate New` - Click on this button to generate a new button `Clear` - As it says, to clear the maze
+`Generate New` - Click on this button to generate a new randomized maze \
+`Clear` - Clears and resets the maze